In-State Tuition in California

 Recently, a new California law expands the opportunities for individuals to receive non-resident tuition exemption, which is SB68.

-Read SB68 Fact Sheet and SB68 Educator Guide which provides more detailed explanations of this new law.
+Read SB68 Fact Sheet and SB68 Quick Guide which provides more detailed explanations of this new law.

 Nonresident tuition exemption is not dependent on DACA